nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_the_journey.md

 tags: [explanation]
 sidebar: overview_sidebar
 permalink: overview_the_journey.html
-summary: The journey outlines the approach of developing FHIR ITK3 Messaging Solutions and the journey taken to define and mature the ITK3 Messaging Solution.
+summary: The journey outlines the approach of developing FHIR ITK Messaging Solutions and the journey taken to define and mature the ITK Messaging Solution.
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}